aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-gradient-addition/radial2/_index.md

 Before we dive into the tutorial, make sure you have the following prerequisites in place:
 - A working knowledge of Java programming.
 - Installed Java Development Kit (JDK) on your machine.
-- Aspose.Page for Java library, which you can download from the [official Aspose.Page Java documentation](https://reference.aspose.com/page/java/).
+- Aspose.Page for Java library, which you can download from the [Aspose.Page Java documentation](https://reference.aspose.com/page/java/).
 ## Import Packages
 In your Java project, import the necessary packages for Aspose.Page:
 ```java